 Let’s breakdown a few of the most common scenarios to help you figure out what’s best for you and your body.

 Once a week could be the perfect place to start if you’re brand new to running!
-Don’t forget that showing up to walk other days will help to build your fitness, get you used to being on your feet and then allow you to run additional days.
+Don’t forget that showing up to walk other days will help to build your fitness.
+It gets you used to being on your feet and then allow you to run additional days.

 Beyond that it’s HUGE to know that the run/walk method is ideal for all new runners.